DennisSchenkel/PP4-Cityfur/README.md

 Agile project management:  <br>
 During the process of deveolment, the kanban board and backlog, userstories, tasks and milestones where constantly addapting to new findings and changing requirements.
 Feature request have been modified, added or the priority was changed.

+Further information:
+Naming conventions for guests: Name Addon helps to better distinguish between two guests with the same name.
+Often fur color, size or breed are used as name addon.